greggg230/sbet/README.md

 Copy code
 mypy .
 Data Class Definitions
-The following data classes are used to represent the data from the CSV files:
+The following data classes are used to represent the data from the CSV files and the derived models:

+CSV Models
+Located in sbet/data/models/csv_models:

 Team: Represents a team.
 Game: Represents a game.
 MoneyLineBettingOdds: Represents money line betting odds.
+Derived Models
+Located in sbet/data/models:

+NbaTeam: Enum representing NBA team abbreviations.
+NbaGame: Represents a derived model of an NBA game with enriched data.
 Usage Examples
 Example functions to read the CSV files and convert the rows into instances of the respective data classes can be found in the project files.